Rahuld-dot/Sigma-Demo/README.md

 # Sigma-Demo
-This is a learning go Git &amp; Github
+This is a learning go Git &amp; Github.